 Women are usually great at persuasion, but this power can be used for good or evil because passion alone can be an influential force for evil.

 However, a genuine and selfless leader who is passionate about a cause and vision will be unstoppable.
-Her power to ignite the flame of interest in like-minded followers can lead anywhere --the founding of a new business or the growth of an old one, the start of a charitable organization, a grassroots movement, or a culture shift.
+Her power to ignite the flame of interest in like-minded followers can lead anywhere - the founding of a new business or the growth of an old one, the start of a charitable organization, a grassroots movement, or a culture shift.

 The four qualities listed above are not magic tools to boost anyone to greatness, but are simple characteristics that make anyone a better person.
-While simple, it is difficult for anyone to refrain from selfishness and pride.
+While simple, it's difficult for anyone to refrain from selfishness and pride.
 Yet those who can control themselves will end up being able to influence others without manipulating them.
 I hope this has encouraged you to try.